Building 3001 at Tinker Air Force Base is known as the largest electroplating shop in the Department of Defense for a good reason.

 Nearly every component of a U.S. Air Force jet engine has a thin coat of electroplating on it, and that process takes place in the chemical tanks within the facility.
-Some of the parts come through for dimensional recovery, a process which restores thickness to its original specifications.
+Some of the parts come through for dimensional recovery, a process that restores thickness to its original specifications.
 Others are processed to prevent corrosion and/or prepare the surfaces for paint.
 Hard chrome plating, soft nickel, hard nickel, Borazon, Alodine, black oxide, passitive magnesium chromate and silver are just some of the platings that are processed at the facility.

 Other areas of modifications included the replacement of the operating floor, which included a comprehensive interior structural demolition of the working floor and mezzanines.
-Roof-mounted scrubbers/exhaust fans, electric, lighting, reverse osmosis (RO) water systems, process control as well as systems support structures were also replaced and modified.
+Roof-mounted scrubbers/exhaust fans, electric, lighting, reverse osmosis water systems, process control as well as systems support structures were also replaced and modified.